-In administering contracts for public worksPublic Works, the Executive Director is hereby delegated the authority and shall have the duty to comply with the requirements of Article 1 of Chapter 1 of Part 7 of Division 2 of the California Labor Code (Section 1720 et. seq.) and state regulations issued pursuant thereto -("Prevailing Wage Law").
+In administering contracts for public works, the Executive Director is hereby delegated the authority and shall have the duty to comply with the requirements of Article 1 of Chapter 1 of Part 7 of Division 2 of the California Labor Code (Section 1720 et. seq.) and state regulations issued pursuant thereto -("Prevailing Wage Law").
 For the purposes of this Section 11, "public worksPublic Works" shall be defined as set forth in California Labor Code Section 1720, including works paid in part or in whole out of public funds.
-Each contractorContractor and subcontractorSubcontractor shall pay to all its workers employed on public worksPublic Works at the rate and in the manner set forth in the Prevailing Wage Law and shall comply with all provisions of the Prevailing Wage Law.
+Each contractor and subcontractor shall pay to all its workers employed on public works Public Works at the rate and in the manner set forth in the Prevailing Wage Law.